Difference Between Marginal Costing and Absorption Costing

-- Marginal costing is a method where the variable costs are considered as the product cost and the fixed costs are considered as the costs of the period.
+- Marginal costing is a method where the variable costs are considered as the product cost, and the fixed costs are considered as the costs of the period.

 There’s a debate on which costing method is better – marginal costing or absorption costing.

-Marginal Costing vs Absorption Costing Infographics
+Marginal Costing vs. Absorption Costing Infographics

 - Marginal costing can be classified as fixed costs and variable costs.
 Absorption costing can be classified as production, distribution, and selling & administration.

 - The purpose of marginal costing is to show forth the contribution of the product cost.
-The purpose of absorption costing is to provide a fair and an accurate picture of the profits.
+The purpose of absorption costingAbsorption CostingAbsorption costing is one of approach which is used for the purpose of valuation of inventory or calculation of the cost of the product in the company where all the expenses incurred by the company are taken into the consideration i.e., it includes all the direct and indirect expenses incurred by the company during the specific period. is to provide a fair and accurate picture of the profits.

-- Marginal costing can be expressed as contribution per unit.
+- Marginal costing can be expressed as a contribution per unit.
 Absorption costing can be expressed as net profit per unit.

-|Basis for Comparison – marginal costing vs absorption costing||Marginal Costing||Absorption Costing|
+|Basis for Comparison||Marginal Costing||Absorption Costing|

 |1.
 Meaning||Marginal costing is a technique that assumes only variable costs as product costs.||Absorption costing is a technique that assumes both fixed costs and variables costs as product costs.|

 |2.
-What it’s all about?||Variable cost is considered as product cost and fixed cost is assumed as cost for the period.||Both fixed cost and variable cost are considered in product cost.|
+What it’s all about?||Variable cost is considered as product cost, and fixed cost is assumed as a cost for the period.||Both fixed cost and variable costs are considered in product cost.|

 |3.
-Nature of overheads||Fixed costs and variable costs.||Overheads in the case of absorption costing are quite different – production, distribution, and selling & administration.|
+Nature of overheads||Fixed costs and variable costs;||Overheads, in the case of absorption costing, are quite different – production, distribution, and selling & administration.|

 |5.
-Determines||The cost of the next unit.||The cost of each unit.|
+Determines||The cost of the next unit;||The cost of each unit.|

 |6.
-Opening & Closing stocks||Since the emphasis is on the next unit, change in opening/closing stocks doesn’t affect the cost per unit.||Since the emphasis is on each unit, change in opening/closing stocks affects the cost per unit.|
+Opening & Closing stocks||Since the emphasis is on the next unit, change in opening/closing stocks Closing Stocks Closing stock or inventory is the amount that a company still has on its hand at the end of a financial period.
+It may include products getting processed or are produced but not sold.
+Raw materials, work in progress, and final goods are all included on a broad level.doesn’t affect the cost per unit.||Since the emphasis is on each unit, change in opening/closing stocks affects the cost per unit.|

 |7.
 Most important aspect||Contribution per unit.||Net profit per unit.|

 |8.
-Purpose||To show forth the emphasis of contribution in product cost.||To show forth the accuracy and fair treatment of product cost.|
+Purpose||To show forth the emphasis of contribution to the product cost.||To show forth the accuracy and fair treatment of product cost.|